Many people assume since vegan meats do not contain raw animal products, they have a longer shelf life than regular meat.

 Can You Eat Expired Plant-Based Meat?
 Is it Bad?

 People tend to assume vegan meats and plant-based food, in general, is safer than animal products.
 While you don’t need to worry about falling ill with plant-based meats as you do with the likes of undercooked chicken, pork, or steak that has not been seared, vegan meats are not risk-free either.

-Research suggests vegans and vegetarians are less likely to get food poisoning than those who eat meat (source: Infectious Diseases Hub).
-However, those who do not eat meat still need to take food safety seriously.
+Research suggests vegans and vegetarians are less likely to get food poisoning than those who eat real meat (source: Infectious Diseases Hub).
+However, those who are not meat eaters still need to take the safety of foods seriously.

 Expired plant-based foods, especially food from open packaging and unfrozen food, can still make you ill.

-Veggie burgers is a broad term; veggie burger ingredients vary drastically.
+Veggie burgers is a broad term; veggie burger ingredient list vary drastically.
 They can be made from tofu, beans, falafel, diced vegetables like carrots and peas, lentils, and more.
 Their freshness also depends on if they’re homemade or store-bought.

 Keep in mind that vegetables are not immune to contamination from the likes of e.
 Coli or salmonella (source: Texas Cooperative Extension).

 While sausages can be made from these ingredients, they’re usually closer to vegan burgers.
 This means they’re typically made from soy or pea protein and taste more like a real sausage.